 Glad you called.

-With the unemployment, with all these employers actually saying, hey, we need workers, at some point, the free money's gonna disappear, and everybody's gonna rush to get a job, and they're gonna be back in the fast food instead of saying, hey, you know, I could have worked over here uh as a clerk at Walmart, or I could have got a job here.
+At some point, the free money is going to disappear and everybody's going to rush to get a job and they're going to be back in the fast food instead of saying, hey, you know, I could have worked over here as a clerk at Walmart or I could have got a job here.

-And there are a lot of jobs, a lot of professions, they're all looking for people, and the reason they can't fill these jobs often is because they're making more money staying home because of the extra benefits that are no longer needed.
+And the reason they can't fill these jobs often is because they're making more money staying home because of the extra benefits that are no longer needed.

-It it it's now we can start living again.
+It's now we can start living again.

-And we there shouldn't be extra unemployment benefits at this point when we're given 500 million doses out for free to the rest of the world of the vaccine.
+And there shouldn't be extra unemployment benefits at this point when we're given 500 million doses out for free to the rest of the world of the vaccine.

-They you know, they successfully told people here's your chance.
+They successfully told people, here's your chance.

 If you want to fight back against corona and you feel that you're vulnerable, okay, you got three choices.

-You got Moderna, you got Pfizer, you got J and J. Now, if people decide not to, that's up to them.
+You got Moderna, you got Pfizer, you got J and J.

 But at this point, life has to go on here.